'Smash' musical, based on NBC series, coming to Broadway

 Marc Shaiman and Scott Wittman, who wrote a number of songs for the show, will provide the musical's score.
 Smash track "Let Me Be Your Star" will be performed onstage.

-Bob Marin (The Prom) and Rick Elice (Peter and the Starcatcher) are penning the book.
+Bob Martin (The Prom) and Rick Elice (Peter and the Starcatcher) are penning the book.
 Smash choreographer Joshua Bergasse is also returning.

 Smash, A New Musical will feature characters from the show such as Julia Houston, Tom Levitt, Karen Cartwright and Ivy Lynn.